cajigaslab/Thalamus/SimpleUseCase/SimpleUseREADME.md

 # Nodes
 HAND_ENGINE: Captures data from the motion capture sensor.
 NIDAQ: Receives data from the heart rate monitor via NIDAQ.
-Configuration included specifying the local host address and port numbers for data streaming.
 STORAGE: Saves collected data to a designated file path.
 RUNNER: Synchronizes all nodes to ensure simultaneous data collection.